sharonzhen/pic10c_fin/README.md

         => has a mine or is empty or has a number (1 - 8) => has an i,j index, as a member variable
     - on first press, generate mines, then according to this, generate numbers
+    - so far the left-click works accordingly, so if we click on a mine then all the mines are revealed => if we click on an empty cell, it opens neighboring cells as well.

-My first attempt at implementing it without a 2D-array did not work so I implemented it with a 2D-array and then made it into a 2D vector but it does not work at the moment so I am trying to fix it...
+My first attempt at implementing it without a 2D-array did not work so I implemented it with a 2D-array and then made it into a 2D vector.

 # References